FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Analysis of the singular case in Cases A and B

 \subsection{Digestive remark}

-The dynamics of system \eqref{2d} for \(b = 0\) are illustrated in Figures \ref{CASEC} and \ref{globalB}.
-Our analysis focuses on the first and fourth quadrants of the bifurcation diagram in the \((a, c)\)--plane.
+The dynamics of system \eqref{2d} for \(b = 0\) is illustrated in Figures \ref{CASEC} and Table \ref{QB}.
+Our analysis focuses on the first and fourth quadrants of the bifurcation diagram in the \((a, c)\)--plane and $c>0$.
 For \(a < -1\), the saddle \(E_1\) becomes a stable node.
 Near \(a = -1\), a Belyakov transition occurs, followed by a supercritical Hopf bifurcation that gives rise to a stable periodic orbit that involves into a canard in an exponentially small portion of the bifurcation plane.
-This periodic solution disappears through a subcritical Hopf bifurcation at \(a = 1\).
+This periodic solution disappears through another Hopf bifurcation at \(a = 1\).